omics-datascience/BioAPI/README.md

 - URL: /gene-symbols
 - Method: POST
 - Params: A body in JSON format with the following content
-  - `gene_ids`: list of identifiers that you want to get your approved symbols
+  - `gene_ids`: list of identifiers that you want to get your approved symbols.
 - Success Response:
   - Code: 200
   - Content: